Continual Learning: Forget-free Winning Subnetworks for Video Representations: Results of Video Incremental Learning

 \subsection{Comparisons with Baselines}

-\textbf{Peak signal-to-noise ratio (PSNR).} To compare WSN+FSO with conventional representative continual learning methods such as EWC, iCaRL, ESMER, and WSN+FSO, we prepare the reproduced results, as shown in \Cref{table:uvg17_fso_psnr}.
+\textbf{Video Representations.} To compare WSN+FSO with conventional representative continual learning methods such as EWC, iCaRL, ESMER, and WSN+FSO, we prepare the reproduced results, as shown in \Cref{table:uvg17_fso_psnr}.
 The architecture-based WSN outperformed the regularized method and replay method.
 The sparseness of WSN does not significantly affect sequential video representation results on two sequential benchmark datasets.
-Our WSN+FSO outperforms all conventional baselines including WSN and MLT (upper-bound of WSN) on the UVG17 benchmark datasets.
+Our WSN+FSO outperforms all conventional baselines including WSN and MTL (upper-bound of WSN) on the UVG17 benchmark datasets.
 Moreover, our performances of WSN with $f$-NeRV3 are better than those of $f$-NeRV2 since $f$-NeRV3 tends to represent local textures, stated in the following \Cref{sec:video_reps}.
 Note that the number of parameters of MLT is precisely the same as those of WSN.

 \textbf{Compression.} We follow NeRV's video quantization and compression pipeline~\cite{chen2021nerv}, except for the model pruning step, to evaluate performance drops and backward transfer in the video sequential learning, as shown in \Cref{fig:uvg17_fso_psnr}.
 Once sequential training is done, our WSN+FSO doesn't need any extra pruning and finetuning steps, unlike NeRV.
 This point is our key advantage of WSN+FSO over NeRV. \Cref{fig:uvg17_fso_psnr} (a) shows the results of various sparsity and bit-quantization on the UVG17 datasets: the 8bit WSN+FSO's performances are comparable with 32bit ones without a significant video quality drop.
 From our observations, the 8-bit subnetwork seems to be enough for video implicit representation. \Cref{fig:uvg17_fso_psnr} (b) shows the rate-distortion curves.
 We compare WSN+FSO with WSN and NeRV (STL).
 For a fair comparison, we take steps of pruning, fine-tuning, quantizing, and encoding NeRV.
 Our WSN+FSO outperforms all baselines.